Design Isn’t Just How It Looks - It’s How It Translates

 Sometimes I think design gets misunderstood.
-People assume it's about aesthetics—making something pretty, polished, on-trend.

 It’s rarely organized.

-It’s definitely not tidy.
+It’s never tidy.

 And it’s always personal.

-That’s where the real work begins.
+That’s where the work begins.

-And when it all clicks—when someone sees your brand and instantly gets it before they’ve read a single word?
-That’s when you know the translation worked.
+And when it clicks?
+When someone sees your site or your brand and instantly gets it—before reading a single word?

 That’s the good stuff.